 2. Purchase Travel Abroad Health Insurance

-- Effective September 1, 2011, students, faculty and staff from all U-M campuses who travel abroad for University-related purposes must have U-M Travel Abroad Health Insurance.
+- Students, faculty and staff from all U-M campuses who travel abroad for University-related purposes must have U-M Travel Abroad Health Insurance.
 (University-related purposes include study, research, business, conferences, internships, work and volunteer activities.)

 - Please see University Health Service-Travel Abroad Insurance for instructions and more information.

 3. Review Pre-Departure Checklists